Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/on-event.md

 - `tags` - The tags that were attached to the event when it was emitted.

-- `timestampMicros` - **Microseconds** since [Epoch](https://en.wikipedia.org/wiki/Unix_time) on the
+- `timestampMicros` - **Microseconds** since the [Epoch](https://en.wikipedia.org/wiki/Unix_time) on the
   node that emitted the event, at time of emission.
-If time on the node was wrong, this timestamp will also be wrong.
+If the clock on that node was not set correctly, this timestamp will also be wrong.

 - `timestampAsDate` - A function that returns the `timestampMicros` converted to a plain JS `Date` object.

-- `lamport` - Timestamp according to [Lamport Clock](https://en.wikipedia.org/wiki/Lamport_timestamp).
+- `lamport` - Timestamp according to the [Lamport Clock](https://en.wikipedia.org/wiki/Lamport_timestamp).
 This is only useful for debugging.
 Events are fed ordered by Lamport timestamp ascending.